Worthing: Music

 Artists from Worthing include Alma Cogan, Royal Blood and The Ordinary Boys.
+During the 1960s, the Worthing Pier Pavilion and Assembly Hall hosted major rock acts, including The Who, The Kinks, The Hollies, The Zombies, The Byrds and Zoot Money.
+Local bands supported these acts.
+The venue was a key stop for touring bands during the 60s boom.
 Worthing was home in the late 1960s to the Worthing Workshop, a group of artists and musicians who included Leo Sayer, Brian James of The Damned, Billy Idol and Steamhammer, whose guitarist, Martin Quittenton, went on to co-write Rod Stewart's UK number one hits "You Wear It Well" and "Maggie May".
 For three days in 1970 a field on the outskirts of Worthing was the site of the Phun City music festival, the UK's first large-scale free music festival and organised by two former Worthing residents, UK underground musician and author Mick Farren and Gez Cox.
 In the late 1980s and early 1990s Sterns Nightclub was a major centre for rave culture in the UK and Worthing continues to have a notable electronic music scene.

 Music venues include the Assembly Hall, the Pavilion Theatre, The Venue, the Factory Live, Jungle and the Cellar Arts Club.
 The Assembly Hall is home to the Worthing Symphony Orchestra, the Worthing Philharmonic Orchestra and the Sussex International Piano Competition.
 Howarth of London, the UK's largest manufacturer of professional standard oboes are based in Worthing.